aelassas/servy/README.md

 This .NET Framework 4.8 version is designed for compatibility with older Windows operating systems, from Windows 7 SP1 to Windows 11 and Windows Server.

-Servy is officially signed with a trusted SignPath certificate.
+Servy is digitally signed using a trusted code-signing certificate provided by the SignPath Foundation.
 This ensures that all Servy executables and installers are verified and secure, giving you peace of mind when using the tool.

 Servy offers a desktop app, a CLI, and a PowerShell module that let you create, configure, and manage Windows services interactively or through scripts and CI/CD pipelines.
 It also includes a Manager app for easily monitoring and managing all installed services in real time.